glpi-project/docdev/source/checklists/reviewprocess.rst

 2. Check if unit tests are not failing,
 3. Check if coding standards checks are not failing,
 4. Review the code itself.
-It must follow :doc:`GLPi's coding standards <codingstandards>`,
+It must follow :doc:`GLPi's coding standards <../codingstandards>`,
 5. Using the Github review process, approve, request changes or just comment the PR,

   * If some new methods are added, or if the request made important changes in the code, you should ask the developer to write some more unit tests